1200wd/bitcoinlib/README.rst

 Please make sure you also have the Python development and SSL development packages installed, see 'Other requirements' above.

-You can also use pyscrypt instead of scrypt.
+You can also use pyscrypt or pycryptodome instead of scrypt.
 Pyscrypt is a pure Python scrypt password-based key derivation library.
 It works but it is slow when using BIP38 password protected keys.

 .. code-block:: bash

-    $ pip install pyscrypt
+    $ pip install pycryptodome

 If you run into issues, do not hesitate to contact us or file an issue at https://github.com/1200wd/bitcoinlib/issues